Same-sex marriage in Puerto Rico: Federal lawsuit

 The First Circuit ruled in the case on July 8, 2015, overturning the territory's statutory ban on same-sex marriage and remanding the case back to the District Court.
-On March 8, 2016, Judge Pérez-Giménez ruled that the U.S. Supreme Court's ruling in Obergefell v.
-Hodges did not apply to Puerto Rico, and so upheld the ban on same-sex marriage, in conflict with the First Circuit's directions.
-In response, Governor García Padilla said he would respect the rulings of superior courts which have struck down same-sex marriage bans, ensuring same-sex marriages continue in Puerto Rico.
+On March 8, 2016, Judge Pérez-Giménez ruled that the U.S. Supreme Court's ruling in Obergefell did not apply to Puerto Rico, and so upheld the ban on same-sex marriage, in conflict with the First Circuit's directions.
+In response, Governor García Padilla said he would respect the rulings of the superior courts, ensuring same-sex marriages continue in Puerto Rico.
 An appeal of Judge Pérez-Giménez's ruling was promptly lodged with the First Circuit, which on April 8, 2016 issued an unsigned opinion rejecting the lower court's ruling and granted the request from the parties challenging the ban that the appeals court issue an order "requiring the district court to enter judgment in their favor striking down the ban as unconstitutional."
 The First Circuit also ordered that the case "be assigned randomly by the clerk to a different judge (of the lower court) to enter judgment in favor of the Petitioners promptly."
-On April 11, 2016, Judge Gustavo Gelpí of the Puerto Rican District Court issued a declaratory judgement striking down Puerto Rico's same-sex marriage ban as unconstitutional and declaring that any marriage of a same-sex couple performed in the territory since the U.S. Supreme Court's decision in Obergefell be fully recognized by government agencies and officials.
+On April 11, 2016, District Court Judge Gustavo Gelpí issued a declaratory judgement striking down Puerto Rico's same-sex marriage ban as unconstitutional and declaring that any marriage of a same-sex couple performed in the territory since the U.S. Supreme Court's decision in Obergefell be fully recognized by government agencies and officials.

-Two-spirit marriages
+Developments after legalization

+On June 1, 2020, Governor Wanda Vázquez Garced signed into law a new civil code that repealed article 68 and removed provisions banning same-sex marriage.
+The new code uses gender-neutral language with regard to married spouses, and ensures recognition of same-sex unions entered into in other jurisdictions.
+It was approved by the House of Representatives on March 4, 2019 by a 32–15 vote.
+However, on April 11, the House requested that the Senate defer consideration of the bill.
+It approved a modified version of the legislation on November 4.
+The Senate later passed a slightly modified version, which caused the Legislative Assembly to agree on a unified version of the bill on May 14, 2020.
+The code went into effect on November 28, 2020.
+Article 376 of the new code reads: Marriage is a civil institution, originating in a civil contract whereby two natural persons mutually agree to become spouses and to discharge toward each other the duties imposed by law.